A Skylit Drive: Jagmin's arrival, Wires and the Concept of Breathing (2008)

 The full-length Wires and the Concept of Breathing (produced by Mitchell Marlow and Allen Jacob) appeared in May 2008.
 The album reached No. 171 on the U.S. Billboard 200, and No. 20 on the Top Independent Albums chart.
 Jagmin later described Wires as "kind of the staple album that everybody goes back to for us" although it "took a year to really catch on".
-Shortly after the release of the album they filmed a music video for the nonprofit group To Write Love on Her Arms directed by Robby Starbuck.
-They appeared at The Bamboozle Left in 2008 and toured in the summer of that year with Sky Eats Airplane, Breathe Carolina, and Emarosa.

-They toured with Greeley Estates, August Burns Red, Sky Eats Airplane, This or the Apocalypse, Escape the Fate, Alesana, Chiodos, and Silverstein during fall in 2008.
+Shortly after the release of the album, they filmed a music video for the nonprofit group To Write Love on Her Arms.
+A Skylit Drive appeared at the Bamboozle Left in 2008 and co-headlined a June tour alongside Sky Eats Airplane, with support from Breathe Carolina and Memphis May Fire.
+In late August, they supported August Burns Red alongside Sky Eats Airplane, Greeley Estates and This or the Apocalypse.
 They also filmed a live DVD called Let Go of the Wires, which was released on December 9, 2008.

-In mid-November the band released a music video for the song "Wires and the Concept of Breathing".
-The video can be viewed through their MySpace profile.
-Their song "This Isn't the End" is now the music video on their MySpace directed by Robby Starbuck about teen suicide in conjunction with the non-profit organization To Write Love on Her Arms.
-Both videos are on their first full-length album, Wires and the Concept of Breathing, and the band has shot other videos for songs on the album.
-They announced that there will be five brand new videos on their upcoming DVD "Let Go of the Wires" as well as live performance footage from a show at the Glasshouse in Pomona, CA. The DVD was released exclusively at Hot Topic on December 9, 2008.